Shytaani/react-native-typescript/README.md

 # react-native-typescript
- React Native application with TypeScript
+ React Native application with TypeScript for practice